parikshithb/ramenctl/docs/validate.md

 ## validate clusters

-The validate clusters command validates the disaster recovery clusters by gathering cluster scoped and related ramen resources from all clusters.
+The validate clusters command validates the disaster recovery clusters by gathering cluster scoped and related ramen resources from all clusters, and validates that configured S3 endpoints are accessible.

 ### Validating clusters